 Subject Matter Expert

 Chad Nelson, B.A.
-Environment and Resource Studies, M.A.
-Planning
+(Environment and Resource Studies) Trent University, M.A.
+(Planning) U.B.C.

 Principal Advisor, Infrastructure Canada

 Member: $50 / Non-Member: $75

 Student: $25 (must be an RAIC student associate member)

 Buy 5 webinars and save 10% on your order!

 Buy 10 webinars and save 25% on your order!